iiitia/Claim-Processing-Pipeline/README.md

-# 🏥 Medical Claim Processing Pipeline
+# 🏥 Claim Processing Pipeline

 An AI-powered FastAPI application that automatically extracts structured data from medical claim PDFs using OCR, document classification, and LLM-based extraction.